stefonarch/LXQt-Wayland-files/README.md

 # Wayland Implementations for the LXQt Desktop

 > Files and dotfiles for a LXQt Wayland session.
-LXQt hasn't implemented yet wayland protocols (waiting `layer-shell-qt` to improve) but many components are full or partially working on wayland natively.
+LXQt hasn't implemented yet wayland protocols (waiting  for `layer-shell-qt` to improve) but many components are full or partially working on wayland natively.
 Work in progress.

 ### Content